 - 7.50 Maintaining and, where possible, enhancing the quality of our environment, whilst providing a suitable network of appropriate waste management facilities is at the heart of waste planning.
-The Waste Core Strategy has an important role to play in getting this balance right but it will also be supported by the saved policies from our Waste Local Plan until the separate Development Management Policies document is prepared (see paragraphs x-y).
+The Waste Core Strategy has an important role to play in getting this balance right but it will also be supported by the saved policies from our Waste Local Plan until the separate Development Management Policies document is prepared (see paragraph 1.4).
 All proposals will therefore also need to be in accordance with relevant local planning policies set out within each of the District/Borough Council's Local Development Frameworks. - 7.51 All waste related development should take account of its surroundings and be located, designed and operated to minimise any potentially harmful impacts, especially to air, water and soil.
 Consideration will also be given to whether proposals are likely to result in an unacceptable cumulative impact in combination with other waste existing development.
 Development should be located away from areas of important landscape, heritage and nature conservation value, flood-risk and unstable land.
 Where such locations are unavoidable, appropriate mitigation will be required.
-Facilities should be designed to fit in with their surrounding landscape or townscape and built and operated to the highest standards to minimise possible impacts such as noise, dust, mud, vibration, litter, odour, traffic nuisance and light pollution in order to protect local amenity.

-7.52 Disruption to recognised green infrastructure assets should be avoided and all waste development proposals should make the most of opportunities to enhance the local environment either during restoration or as part of the development itself.
-This could take the form of providing additional public open space or rights of way, the creation of wildlife areas, landscape improvements, provision of community education facilities or similar measures.
+Facilities should be designed to fit in with their surrounding landscape or townscape and built and operated to the highest standards to minimise possible impacts such as noise, dust, mud, vibration, litter, odour, traffic nuisance and light pollution in order to protect local amenity. - 7.52 Disruption to green infrastructure assets should be avoided and all waste development proposals should make the most of opportunities to enhance the local environment either during restoration or as part of the development itself.
+This could take the form of providing additional public open space or rights of way, the creation of wildlife areas, landscape improvements, provision of community education facilities or similar measures. - 7.53 Sites of international importance are specifically protected under national legislation and any proposal that would be likely to have a significant effect on a European site, either alone or in combination with other plans or projects, would not be in accordance with the development plan.
+This protection applies to candidate sites as well as those that have already been designated.
+The Councils are aware that a possible Special Protection Area is under consideration for part of Nottinghamshire which could therefore become a candidate site.
+If a Special Protection Area is subsequently identified and sent to the European Commission for designation, the Councils will assess the implications of this and what action is necessary to deal with any issues raised.